unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

   <TabItem value="btrfs" label="BTRFS">

-- To perform a %%scrub|scrub%% (which detects and repairs many errors automatically), start the %%array|array%% in **Normal mode** and run:
-`btrfs scrub start /mnt/diskX`.
+- To perform a %%scrub|scrub%% (which detects and repairs many errors automatically), start the %%array|array%% in **Normal mode** and run: `btrfs scrub start /mnt/diskX`.

-- For a full repair, start the %%array|array%% in **%%Maintenance Mode|maintenance-mode%%** and run:
-`btrfs check --repair /dev/sdX1`.
+- For a full repair, start the %%array|array%% in **%%Maintenance Mode|maintenance-mode%%** and run: `btrfs check --repair /dev/sdX1`.
 Only use `--repair` if advised by the [forums](https://forums.unraid.net/) or documentation, as it can sometimes lead to further issues.

-:::caution
+:::caution Use `--repair` with caution
-Always get advice before using `--repair` with %%BTRFS|btrfs%%, as it may occasionally cause more problems.
+The `--repair` option can sometimes cause data loss or make corruption worse if used incorrectly.
+Only use it when:
+- You've consulted the [Unraid forums](https://forums.unraid.net/) for your specific error
+- You have a recent backup of your data
+- You understand the risks involved

+For most %%BTRFS|btrfs%% issues, try running a `scrub` first (which is safer) or seek expert advice before attempting repairs.
 :::

   </TabItem>